Iceland Visa and Passport Requirements

 A passport valid for three months beyond the length of stay and issued within the past 10 years is required by nationals referred to in the chart above.
 This does not apply to travellers from:

-1. Austria, Belgium, the Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia and Spain, who a can enter Iceland with a national ID card.
+1. Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain and Romania, who a can enter Iceland with a national ID card.

 2. Denmark, Finland or Sweden, who do not require a passport to enter Iceland if arriving directly from another Nordic country.
-Remember however that airlines may require a passport to board the plane.
+Remember however that airlines may require a passport before allowing you to board the plane.

 Visas are not required by nationals referred to in the chart above for stays of up to 90 days.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Iceland.

 Visit the Directorate of Immigration (www.utl.is) for up-to-date visa and passport information.

 Certain nationals (not those listed above) require a transit visa; check with the consulate.

 Icelandic embassies and consulates (other than the embassy in Beijing) do not issue visas.
 Icelandic visas are usually issued by the embassies of Denmark, Norway or Sweden; check the Directorate of Immigration's website (www.utl.is) for a list of embassies representing Iceland abroad.
 The Danish Embassy issues Icelandic visas in the UK.